Mrjermjerm/Checkers/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-helllo!
+For this coding project we are practicing using C++ to create a checkers board game.

 {Provide a description of your software}